awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-1.md

 Then they reached for their phone and watched the rectangle flash on, dumping photons and numbers into their optic nerve.

 Twenty-three new notifications.
 TikTok mostly.
 A couple of Discord pings from servers they refused to mute.
-One DM from someone called @sleepyhypercube: yo ur videos are weirdly calming but i don’t understand a single thing, keep going pls
+One DM from someone called **@sleepyhypercube**:

+> *yo ur videos are weirdly calming but i don’t understand a single thing, keep going pls*

 Nova’s mouth twitched.